About the workshop

 What the workshop will cover

-• You will be briefed about regulatory regimes in the UK and elsewhere
+• Be briefed about regulatory regimes in the UK and elsewhere

-• We will explore the changes which the UK has made in order to free competitive markets from unnecessary or inefficient regulation
+• Explore the changes which the UK has made in order to free public services from unnecessary or inefficient regulation

 • Examine regulatory alignment across borders.
-This has been highlighted both during COVID-19 and during the UK’s talks with the EU about leaving the Single Market
+This has been highlighted both during COVID-19 and during the process of the UK leaving the European Union

 • Explore the role of post-implementation reviews, for example for emergency regulations made during COVID-19 to deal with urgent issues

-• You will meet practitioners in government, regulatory bodies and industry.
-You will be able to discuss the rationale for, and effects of, the UK’s journey from state ownership to effective regulation since the early 1980s.
+• Meet practitioners in government, regulatory bodies and industry.
+You will be able to discuss the rationale for, and effects of, the UK’s journey from state ownership to other forms of regulation.

 How participants will benefit